Babanango Game Reserve: Madwaleni River Lodge

-The boma at Babanango Game Reserve was developed as part of the reserve's rewilding and conservation programme.
-Located on the banks of the White Umfolozi River, it functions as an outdoor gathering and dining space.
+The boma at Madwaleni River Lodge is located on the banks of the White Umfolozi River and functions as an outdoor gathering and dining space.
 The circular design is influenced by traditional Zulu beehive huts and incorporates woven panels made from invasive black wattle, produced by local artisans.
-These woven sections are designed to decay and be replaced over time, supporting both ecological management and ongoing community participation.
 Additional materials such as plaster, recycled timber, and stone were used to integrate the structure with the surrounding landscape.

 Zulu Rock Lodge

-The four-star Zulu Rock Lodge is situated on a mountainside overlooking the White Umfolozi Valley.
-The lodge features seven units.
-The family unit sleeps four people and features a pool and lapa.
-The lodge's honeymoon suite also has its own pool and private deck.
+Located on a mountainside with views of the White Umfolozi Valley, the four-star Zulu Rock Lodge has seven villa-style suites and a family villa with its own pool.

 Valley Lodge

 The four-star Valley Lodge overlooks the Nsubeni River Valley.
-Two Family Rooms have connecting doors to create a comfortable four-bed family unit.
-The Romance Room is slightly separate from the lodge.
-There are also Luxury Rooms and Deluxe Rooms, which are closest to the main lodge and pool.
+The lodge comprises nine adjoining luxury rooms which unlike Madwaleni River Lodge and Zulu Rock Lodge, is fenced off for safety.

+Hilltop House

+Hilltop House is a standalone, self-catering house at Valley Lodge.
+Though part of the property, it is fully separate and secluded, with three bedroom sleeping up to six guests, and is well suited to families.